 The Supervisory Board supervises and advises the Executive Board in the performance of its management tasks and supervises the overall development of the Company and its affiliates.
 In doing so, the Supervisory Board is guided by the interests of the Company and its stakeholders.
 To enable the Supervisory Board to properly perform these duties, the Executive Board provides the Supervisory Board with all necessary information in a timely manner.

 The Supervisory Board has established three committees from amongst its members: an Audit and Risk Committee (the “AARC”), a Selection Committee (the "ASC") and a Remuneration Committee (the “RemCo”).
-The committees as such do not have decision-making authority.
 Their task is to assist and advise the Supervisory Board in fulfilling its responsibilities.

 Regulation Supervisory Board